Honolulu: Geography

 According to the United States Census Bureau, the Urban Honolulu CDP has an area of 177.2 km2, of which 20.5 km2, or 11.56%, is water.

 Honolulu is the most remote major U.S. city and one of the most isolated major cities in the world.
 The closest location in mainland U.S. is the Point Arena Lighthouse in northern California, at 2045 nmi.
 (Nautical vessels require some additional distance to circumnavigate Makapuʻu Point.)
-The closest major city is San Francisco, California, at 2397 mi.
+The closest major city is San Francisco, California, at 2083 nmi.
 Some islands off the Mexican coast and part of the Aleutian Islands of Alaska are slightly closer to Honolulu than the mainland.

 The volcanic field of the Honolulu Volcanics is partially inside the city.

+The antipode of Honolulu is in Botswana, Southern Africa.